Iago-Pereira/IDD-Final-Project/README.md

 # IDD-Final-Project

+## Project Description and Initial Plan

-### Project Idea
+### Project Idea and Application

-The project consists of a prototype for a wheelchair that can be controlled via EEG sensing.
+The project consists of a prototype for a wheelchair that can be controlled via electroencephalogram (EEG) sensing.
+The main application of this wheelchair is to enable paralyzed individuals to have control over their transportation by using their thoughts.

 ### Team